Honeycomb Modular Wall Construction

 The Honeycomb modular system is meant to be an economic alternative to the cement-based blocks + reinforced concrete for corner columns and wall-top ring beams, construction.
 This is the most widespread preference all over the world, particularly in low-income, sub-urban areas.
 Not many other options can compete price-wise, including so-called “local” materials.

-In an urban context the availability and transport costs may rule out even adobe-compressed-earth alternatives which require the crucial clay component.
+In an urban context the availability and the transport costs may rule out even adobe-compressed-earth alternatives which require the crucial clay component.

 The KnockedDown project

-An interesting idea by a local contractor in Thailand, was based on bamboo prefab house components to be sold in flat packs, like “Ikea-style”.
+An interesting idea by a local contractor in Thailand, was based on bamboo prefab house components to be sold in flat packs, like in “Ikea-style”.
 The project was therefore known as “KnockedDown”.
 Just because it was typically an “out-of-the-box” concept it might have had success but finally put on hold because of market uncertainty.

 Honeycomb core

-Honeycomb cluster and optional inner cladding
+Honeycomb cluster

 Staple, flip and dip in mortar

+The honeycomb concept allows for precise dimensional standards which is essential for prefab production and results in an equal wall thickness all over.
 In this way the natural irregularities of bamboo can be circumvented.
-Vertical bamboo poles provide the load-bearing structure. the stubs, the short pieces of bamboo could be sourced from bamboo sawmills or dealers at a supposedly very low price since they otherwise may be thrown or burnt as waste?
-If they are cut from long bamboo poles already treated with borax, full protection is already there.
+Vertical bamboo poles provide the load-bearing structure.
+The honeycomb cluster in between, made from cross cut bamboo "left overs", makes an impact resistant wall.
+The same design principle is often used in aluminium shell manufacturing for aircraft.
+Supposedly these short pieces of bamboo could be sourced from bamboo sawmills or dealers at a very low price since they otherwise may be thrown or burnt as waste.
+If they are cut from long bamboo poles already treated , full protection is already there.

 New construction methods based on bamboo can offer the urban style most people expect when leaving the rural poverty.
 Flush and planar walls, floor tiles in kitchen and modern bath rooms, thermal insulation for AC ; all is possible to combine with bamboo construction.

 The honeycomb concept allows for precise dimensional standards which is essential for prefab production and results in an equal wall thickness all over.
 In this way the natural irregularities of bamboo can be circumvented.
 Vertical bamboo poles provide the load-bearing structure.
+The honeycomb cluster in between, made from cross cut bamboo "left overs", makes an impact resistant wall.
+The same design principle is often used in aluminum shell manufacturing for aircraft.

-The exterior weather skin made from ferro-cement protects the bamboo from rains, humidity and UV (ultraviolet radiation) from the sun.
+An exterior weather skin made from an 8 mm ferro-cement layer, or other climate shield, protects the bamboo from rains, humidity and ultraviolet radiation from the sun.
 Architects can have full freedom in designing colorful exterior wall patterns similar to plastered brick houses.

-The interiors can be practically any standard material; gypsum boards, ceramic tiles, painted fiber-glass cloth, masonite.
-The voids inside the honeycomb can be filled with thermal insulation materials.
-In case AC is used, it would save dramatically on energy waste.
+The voids inside the honeycomb can be filled with thermal insulation materials in case AC is used, which would save dramatically on energy waste.
 If sound insulation is an issue or - bullet proof protection is needed - the space could be filled with sand.

 Detailed manual...